0 A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 Docosahexaenoic acid (DHA) is an essential omega-3 fatty acid found in high concentrations in the brain and retina.
 It is crucial for maintaining the structure and function of cell membranes.
 In the fitness context, DHA is valued for its anti-inflammatory properties, which help reduce muscle soreness and promote faster recovery after intense physical activity.

-DHA can be obtained through diet, primarily from fatty fish such as salmon, mackerel, and sardines, as well as from algae-based supplements, which are especially important for vegetarians and vegans.
+DHA can be obtained through diet, primarily from fatty fish such as salmon, Mackerel, and sardines, as well as from algae-based supplements, which are especially important for vegetarians and vegans.
 Adequate DHA intake is associated with improved cardiovascular health, cognitive function, and reduced risk of chronic diseases.

 Special Considerations